HrutvikKhatkar/Art_circle-PCCOE/README.md

     git push origin <your branch name>
 ```
 - Create a new pull request from your forked repo at GitHub.
 (Click on the green "Compare & pull request" button that is near the top of the page.)
 - Wait for your PR review and merge approval.
-I will review it as soon as possible.
+We will review it as soon as possible.
 Thank you for your time and effort in improving this project!

 - Have a doubt about how to contribute refer [contribution guide]